jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

     (b) a public service employee, or other person, acting under a delegation (direct or indirect) from that chief executive
   - **specified provision** has the same meaning as in clause 11 of Schedule 3.
 What specified provision must be about
-(3) The specified provision must be about—
+(3) The specified provision must—
-  (a) how an information share child support payment is or affects any person’s assets, income, or other means of any kind (however described), for the purposes of, or for any purpose related to,—
+  (a) be about how an information share child support payment is or affects any person’s assets, income, or other means of any kind (however described), for the purposes of, or for any purpose related to,—
     (i) a benefit; or
     (ii) any other assistance under this Act; or
-  (b) sanctions for breach of obligations other than young person or young parent obligations; or (c) sanctions for breach of young person or young parent obligations; or (d) expiry and regrant of specified benefits.
+  (b) be about sanctions for breach of—
+    (i) young person or young parent obligations; or (ii) obligations other than young person or young parent obligations; or (c) be about mandatory reviews by MSD of specified benefits (as defined in section 310A(1)); or (d) be about expiry and regrant of specified benefits (as defined in section 331(1)).
 Requirements for approval
 (4) MSD may approve the use of an automated electronic system only if— (a) the system is under the responsible department’s control; and